GRADUATE ACADEMIC POLICIES

 Students may drop or add courses through the Graduate School from the time of registration through the end of the drop/add period.
 See the Academic Calendar for dates.
 A student may be added to a class once the semester begins, provided the class has not met more than once and with the written permission of the instructor.
 During the summer sessions, the substitution or addition of courses is limited to the first two days of classes.
 All schedule changes must be submitted in writing.

 To be considered full time, a graduate student must pursue 9 hours of credit each fall and spring semester.
 In gauging the amount of time required for study in preparation for classes, the Graduate Council recommends that three or more hours of study be reserved for each hour of class.
 This is a general recommendation and may vary depending upon the course and individual differences in each student’s background.

-Effective with enrollment for spring 2011, a current graduate student may not enroll in more than 12 credits per term without written permission by the program director, academic adviser, and dean.
+A current graduate student may not enroll in more than 12 credits per term without written permission by the program director, academic adviser and dean.
 Permission may be granted after the program director, academic adviser and dean consider: the student’s rationale for the request provided by the student in a brief, written statement which will be submitted to the graduate school office no later than two weeks before the start of the term in consideration; and achievement in courses completed at Hood College.
 The dean will be responsible for making sure the student’s statement and the most recent transcript are available to the other reviewers.
 The student will be notified of the decision no later than 7 days before the start of the term.